TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/6. Spike Module/Spike Detection and Sorting/Functions/README.txt

 % Inputs:
 % 1.
 Sorter: string, name of the sorter to output settings for, either
-% "Mountainsort 5" OR "SpykingCircus 2" OR "Kilosort 4"
+% "Mountainsort 5" OR "SpyKING CIRCUS 2" OR "Kilosort 4"
 % 2.
 ParameterStructure: stucture holding sufields for different sorters
 % 3.
 ParameterPresent: string, only "ParameterNOTPresent" when parameter
 % were not set yet and should be created.
 Some other string to only convert